yuhang-lin/yuhang-lin.github.io/_pages/cv.md

 ======
 * B.S. in Mathematics and Computer Science, Zhejiang Normal University, 2016
 * M.S. in Computer Science, University of Vermont, 2018
-* Ph.D in Computer Science, North Carolina State University, 2022 (expected)
+* Ph.D in Computer Science, North Carolina State University, 2021 (expected)

 Work experience
 ======
 * Spring 2019 to present: Graduate Research Assistant at North Carolina State University

+* May 2019 to July 2019: Lecturer at North Carolina State University Taught on campus section of 19 undergraduate students on Operating Systems (CSC 246), including multithreaded programming in Java and C, CPU scheduling and memory management , resulting in a 95% pass rate.

 * Fall 2018 to present: Graduate Teaching Assistant at North Carolina State University
   * Duties included: